 Because any determination of paternity will involve many other parties and have effects more far reaching than a mere adjudication of the biological connection between Jerrod and Glover, we are not convinced that such a determination can and should be made as part of the probate proceedings where the only issue to be determined is intestate succession.
 We agree with the trial court that in order for Glover to assert a right as an heir, the existing judgment of paternity would have to be vacated.
 A child cannot have two legally recognized fathers.

 Acknowledgment in writing may be in the form of a birth certificate, affidavit, or other writing such as a beneficiary designation under a life insurance policy.
 There is no requirement that the writing take on any particular formality.
 When faced with the question of whether eyewitness testimony should be required to authenticate writings of a father acknowledging a child, the court in In re: Estate of Jerrido, 339 So.2d 237 (Fla.
 4th DCA 1976) refused to require such evidence.
+The Florida live birth form, for example, requires the signature of the father if the mother and father are not married to each other at the time of birth.

 The applications in question upon acceptance by the life insurance carriers were incorporated into the policies the carriers issued and became part of those policies.
 Because of this incorporation, the applications became prima facie evidence of their own authenticity, including those portions of the applications bearing the signatures of witnesses.